-position.
-A Russian request to the Organization for Security and Cooperation in Europe for a special conference of CFE signatories in June was granted.14 The conference failed to resolve any of the outstanding issues, and the State Parties were unable to find sufficient common ground to issue a final joint statement.
+Russian officials, military leaders, and political commentators increasingly referred to the CFE treaty as a "Cold War agreement," which no longer reflected the realities of the European security environment.
+Russian military officials' consultations at NATO Headquarters on May 10 brought no softening of the Russian position.
+A Russian request to the Organization for Security and Cooperation in Europe for a special conference of CFE signatories in June was granted.22 The conference failed to resolve any of the outstanding issues, and the State Parties were unable to find sufficient common ground to issue a final joint statement.

-The European and U.S. governments, have reacted with some surprise at the harshness of Russian statements, and have urged Russia to address its concerns within the consultative framework of the treaty rather than pursue a withdrawal.
-However, Secretary of State Rice and Secretary of Defense Gates, in conversations with President Putin and Russian Foreign Minister Lavrov, and Assistant Secretary of State for European and Eurasian Affairs in testimony before the U.S. Commission on Security and Cooperation in Europe, have reiterated the U.S. position that ratification of the CFE Adaptation Agreement still remains contingent upon Russia fulfilling its commitment to withdraw its military forces from Georgia and Moldova.15
+The European and U.S. governments reacted with some surprise at the harshness of Russian statements, and urged Russia to address its concerns within the consultative framework of the treaty rather than pursue a withdrawal.
+However, then-Secretary of State Rice and Secretary of Defense Gates, in conversations with President Putin and Russian Foreign Minister Lavrov, and Assistant Secretary of State for European and Eurasian Affairs in testimony before the U.S. Commission on Security and Cooperation in Europe, reiterated the U.S. position that ratification of the CFE Adaptation Agreement still remained contingent upon Russia fulfilling its commitment to withdraw its military forces from Georgia and Moldova.23

-On July 14, President Putin announced that Russia would institute an "moratorium" on its implementation of CFE in 150 days.
-On November 30, he signed legislation from the Duma that suspends Russian compliance with CFE, effective December 12, 2007.
+On November 30, 2007, President Putin signed legislation from the Duma that suspends Russian compliance with CFE, effective December 12, 2007.
 This action came during the Madrid OSCE summit meeting and evoked an expression of regret on the part of NATO officials, who noted that Russia's military posture would be under discussion at the NATO foreign ministers meeting in December.
 Undersecretary of State Nicholas Burns characterized the Russian action as a "mistake" and urged Russia to negotiate its concerns within the CFE framework.
-Russian officials have emphasized that this action is not a withdrawal from the treaty, and that they are willing to participate in further discussions if they perceive a greater willingness on the part of the NATO allies to address their concerns.
-Though no immediate redeployment of Russian forces is expected, Deputy Defense Minister Kolmakov has indicated that some bolstering of forces on Russian's western borders is under consideration.
-For their part, the NATO nations are maintaining their insistence that Russia fulfill the 1999 Istanbul Commitments prior to ratification of the Adapted CFE.
+Russian officials emphasized that this action was not a withdrawal from the treaty, and that they were willing to participate in further discussions if they perceived a greater willingness on the part of the NATO allies to address their concerns.
+However, in recent years, it has become clear that Russia does not intend to return to the CFE Treaty; it would prefer the negotiation of a new agreement that reflected the new security environment in Europe.